carlostxrres/timeline/README.md

         <td>Events</td>
         <td>Date points and date ranges to be represented and the data associated to each.</td>
         <td>
-            An object with two entries:
+            An array of objects with these entries:
             <ul>
                 <li><code>date</code>: a date (parseable to Date and mandatory)</li>
                 <li><code>name</code>: text to be shown in the label (string and optional).</li>